Curia (Catholic Church): Diocesan curia

 Every diocese and eparchy has a curia, consisting of the chief officials of the diocese.
 These officials assist the diocesan bishop in governing the particular church.

 This diocesan curia includes the vicar general, who is normally also the moderator of the curia, any episcopal vicars, the chancellor of the curia, vice-chancellors and notaries, and a finance officer and financial council.
 The bishop may also add other officials of his choice.

 Patriarchal curia

 Patriarchates and Major Archiepiscopates of the Eastern Catholic Churches have an assembly called the Patriarchal Curia, which assists the patriarch or major archbishop in administering the sui juris church.
-The patriarchal curia is distinct from the diocesan or eparchal curia of the patriarch or major archbishop's diocese or eparchy.
+The patriarchal curia is distinct from the diocesan or eparchial curia of the patriarch or major archbishop's diocese or eparchy.

 The patriarchal curia consists of the permanent synod of the Church, the chancellor, assistant chancellor, and notaries, the patriarchal finance officer, the patriarchal liturgical commission and other patriarchal commissions, and the patriarchal tribunal.
 Up to three bishops may be elected specifically to serve in the patriarchal curia.